qpgmr-de/qpgmr-de.github.io/_posts/2025-07-01-exit-procedures.md

 don't code a `RETURN` in `ON-EXIT` or if that `RETURN` is conditioned (like in our example) the `ON-EXIT` "sub-procedure" returns the otiginal return value.

+`ON-EXIT` is by far the easiest and most straight-forward solution, to clean up after yourself.
-The `ON-EXIT` opcode is only available for "linear" procedures.
+But the `ON-EXIT` opcode is only available for "linear" procedures.
 So `ON-EXIT` is no option, if you use a "cycle" main procedure.
 But for this case, you have the next option.

+`ON-EXIT` is also no solution if there is a time differnce between the end of your procedure, and the clean-up.
+Like when you have a process consisting of several calls, and you want to make sure, that finally your clean-up procedure gets called, no matter what happens.

 ### Running an exit procedure when a call stack entry ends

 If you want to run an exit procedure after a program or procedure ends, you can easily register an exit procedure with the [`CEERTX`](https://www.ibm.com/docs/en/i/7.6.0?topic=ssw_ibm_i_76/apis/CEERTX.html) API.

+Other than `ON-EXIT` this works also for "cycle" main procedures.

 Here is a small example: